BullishAF/crypto-news-observer/src/pages/blog/post1.md

 heroImage: "/sbf.jpg"
 ---

 Sam Bankman-Fried has been extradicted and is now officially in the custody of the US government.
-He is due to land in New York and will most likely appear in front of a U.S. judge on Thursday and his lawyers are expected to request that the 30 year old former FTX CEO be released on bail under certain conditions.
+He is due to land in New York and will most likely appear in front of a U.S. judge on Thursday where his lawyers are expected to request that the former FTX CEO be released on bail under certain conditions.

 Bahamian authorities arrested Bankman-Fried last week at the request of the U.S. government.
-U.S. prosecutors indicted him over the collapse of FTX and defrauding customers and investors in FTX of Billions of Dollars.
-Bankman-Fried was denied bail Friday after a Bahamian judge ruled that he posed a flight risk, if the 30-year-old founder and former CEO of FTX is found guilty on all charges, he could potentially spend the rest of his life in jail.
+U.S. prosecutors indicted him on eight charges over the collapse of the crypto exchange FTX, defrauding customers and investors of FTX.
+Bankman-Fried was denied bail Friday after a Bahamian judge ruled that he posed a flight risk.

+Initially Bankman-Fried refused to waive his rights to an extradiction but quickly had a change of heart after spending six days inside the Bahamas Fox Hill Prison.
+If the 30-year-old founder and former CEO of FTX is found guilty on all charges, he could potentially spend the rest of his life in prison.